drquasi/py-phonogram/README.md

 This bot was created to do that.
 Once setup, you can play mp3s, wavs, flacs, m4as on your PC directly into a VC through the bot.
 There's a UI for you to easily switch around songs, too.
 No discord commands needed!!

+All this effort, just so I can play background music for my players when they go through a dungeon for the 1000th time.

+Built with discord.py, customtkinter, and ffmpeg.

-## Key Features
+## Cool Features

-- **Background Audio Optimization**: Automatically transcodes files to high-quality Opus in the background for instant, lag-free playback.
+- **Background Audio Optimisation**: Automatically transcodes files to high-quality Opus in the background for instant, lag-free playback.
 - **Smart Disk Cache**: Persistent central cache (`.phonograph_cache`) ensures optimized tracks never need to be processed twice.
 - **Normalization**: Real-time `loudnorm` filter (EBU R128) ensures consistent volume across all tracks!
 - **Precise Seeking & Progress**: Smooth progress tracking and instant seeking via a native Windows-style slider!
-- **Looping & Controls**: Easily toggle looping and manage playback via the ribbon-style toolbar!
+- **Looping & Controls**: Hate Discord's command controls?
+Easily toggle looping and manage playback via the ribbon-style toolbar!

 ## Installation